Chia-Network/chia-docs/docs/03consensus/challenges.md

 **Challenge**: a sha256 output string.
 It is used as a proof-of-space challenge for farmers’ plots.
 It is also used for the challenge chain VDF.
 This is also referred to as challenge hash.

 As you can see in Figure 4, there are three VDFs being executed concurrently, each of which serves a different purpose.
-They are explained in the following sections.
+They are explained in detail in [Section 3.8](/docs/03consensus/three_vdf_chains "Section 3.8: Three VDF Chains").

-In the networking protocol, the three VDF proofs are usually passed around together, in what is called a **end of sub-slot bundle**.
+In the networking protocol, the three VDF proofs are usually passed around together, in what is called an _end of sub-slot bundle_.